 As Operating Co satisfies the 80% test, the shares owned by Holding Co in Operating Co are active assets.
 As those shares are the only assets owned by Holding Co, Holding Co also satisfies the 80% test.
-Therefore, the shares owned by Ben in Holding Co are also active assets.
+As a result, the shares owned by Ben in Holding Co are also active assets.